-4.4.
+7.3.
 Verifying Expected Query Results

 The automated default and simple stored procedures reduce the coding needed to perform simple queries.
-However, another substantial chunk of stored procedure and application code is often required to verify the correctness of the results returned by the queries.
+However, another substantial chunk of stored procedure and client application code is often required to verify the correctness of the results returned by the queries.
 Did you get the right number of records?
 Does the query return the correct value?

 Rather than you having to write the code to validate the query results manually, VoltDB provides a way to perform several common validations as part of the query itself.
 The Java client interface includes an Expectation object that you can use to define the expected results of a query.
-Then, if the query does not meet those expectations, the stored procedure throws a VoltAbortException and rolls back.
+Then, if the query does not meet those expectations, the executing stored procedure automatically throws a VoltAbortException and rolls back.